’90 Day Fiancé’ Spoilers: Stephanie Matto And Erika Owens Break Up After Explosive Fight

 “I came out to my parents because I believed something with us was going to happen and you broke up to me,” she said.
 “It’s really sh*tty.”

-Stephanie went on to acknowledge her insecurities but Erika insisted these issues should have been addressed before they took they relationship offline.
+Stephanie went on to acknowledge her insecurities but Erika insisted these issues should have been addressed before they took the relationship offline.
 During their interview with the show’s producers, Erika admitted that she simply didn’t “give a f*ck” anymore.

 “I just want to forget all of this happened,” she said.